microsoft/qsharp/katas/content/oracles/index.md

 An oracle in the quantum world is a "black box" operation that is used as input to an algorithm (such as Deutsch-Jozsa algorithm or Grover's search algorithm, which you'll learn later).
 Many quantum algorithms assume an oracle implementation of some classical function as input, but this is a very strong assumption - sometimes implementing the oracle for a function is a lot more complex than the algorithm that will use this oracle!
-In this tutorial you will learn the properties of quantum oracles and how to implement them.
+In this kata you will learn the properties of quantum oracles and how to implement them.

 A quantum oracle implements a function $f: \{0,1\}^n \rightarrow \{0,1\}^m$, where $x$ is an $n$-bit input state of the form $x = (x_{0}, x_{1}, \dots, x_{n-1})$.
-In most commonly used cases $m=1$, i.e., the function can return values $0$ or $1$; in this tutorial we will focus on this class of functions.
+In most commonly used cases $m=1$, i.e., the function can return values $0$ or $1$; in this kata we will focus on this class of functions.

 Quantum oracles operate on qubit arrays (and can take classical parameters as well).
 The classical input is encoded into the state of an $n$-qubit register:
 $$|x\rangle = |x_0\rangle \otimes |x_1\rangle \otimes ... \otimes |x_{n-1}\rangle,$$
 where $|x_i\rangle$ represents the state of the $i$-th qubit.

 Oracles must be unitary transformations, and follow the same rules of linear algebra as other quantum operations.
-(See the [linear algebra tutorial](../LinearAlgebra/LinearAlgebra.ipynb) if you need a refresher.)
 This allows us to define quantum oracles based on their effect on the basis states - tensor products of single-qubit basis states $|0\rangle$ and $|1\rangle$.

 > For example, an oracle that implements a function that takes 2 bits of input will be defined using its effect on basis states $|00\rangle$, $|01\rangle$, $|10\rangle$, and $|11\rangle$.